MeganRoberts-dev/fit_horse/README.md

 ### Returning Site Users

 - As a returning site user, I would like to reuse the calculator with different measurments, so that I can have different results.
-- As a returning site user, I would like to quickly and easily access the advice I need it without having to run the calculator, so that I can use it as guide.
+- As a returning site user, I would like to revisit the advice section without having to use the calculator, so that I can have it as guide.

 ## Wireframes